Diffuse Knapweed

 • Reduces land values and increases road maintenance costs.

-Learn how to identify Spotted Knapweed: Use the images presented on this profile page.
+Learn how to identify diffuse knapweed: Use the images presented on this profile page.

-What to do if you spot it: You can report any Spotted Knapweed sighting by clicking here.
+What to do if you spot it: You can report any diffuse knapweed sighting by visiting our reporting page.

 DO: